AthanasiosChristopoulos/KAFKA_PSO/ReadMe.md

             - build_keras_model()
             - evaluate_model()

 ## New Dataset - Specifications:

+ - Given the specifications i need you to give me a link to where someone showcases his model and the dataset and that he has achieved a 90% accuracy on that Dataset.

  - Needs to be a relatively well known ML dataset.
  - Not too hard, but not as easy as iris, like it should achieve an accuracy of 90% on normal gradient descent with a simple dense NN on tensorflow